Bhargav110501/OnlineShopping/README.md

 # OnlineShopping

-This is an e-commerce full stack web application.
-The admin user can add new products where as the customer can explore products, add them to the cart as well as check out.
-The users need to register and login to access functionalities

-# Technologies used - **Java EE, Servlets, JSPs, JDBC, Css, MySQL DBMS**
+- Developed an e-commerce full stack web application leveraging Java EE, Servlets, JSPs, and JDBC
+- Implemented a user-friendly admin interface enabling the admin user to seamlessly add new products
+- Enhanced the customer experience by creating functionalities for product exploration, cart management, and secure checkout
+- Ensured data integrity and storage efficiency by integrating a MySQL DBMS
+- Implemented user authentication and authorization functionalities requiring users to register and login to access the application's full range of features
+- Created visually appealing and responsive designs utilizing CSS to enhance the overall user interface